 The Knight Frank sales executive has taken out the Annual REA Excellence Award for the Top Residential Salesperson in Tasmania, attributing her win to a simple formula.

-“I treat my vendors how I’d want to be treated if I was a vendor, and I treat my purchasers how I’d want to be treated if I was a purchaser,” Abi says.
+“I treat my vendors how I would want to be treated if I was a vendor, and I treat my purchasers how I would want to be treated if I was a purchaser,” Abi says.

 “It’s as simple as that.”